Britain and France plan to deploy troops to Ukraine; Europe simultaneously advances space-based systems and drone assistance to Ukraine.

 Additionally, the U.S. military network pays more attention to Germany.

-As Trump drives the strategic rift between Europe and the United States, Germany has rapidly completed its "decoupling" and become the backbone of European security, while also advancing its space-based resources and system layout.
+2026, as Trump drives a strategic rift between Europe and the United States, Germany rapidly completes its decoupling and becomes the backbone of European security.
+Naturally, it is also advancing the deployment of space-based ISR resources and systems.

 Among them, Kongsberg of Paris-Norway is also in close cooperation with companies such as Germany's Hensoldt (satellite system technology), Hensoldt (aperture radar and satellite sensor technology), Isar Aerospace (launch technology), and Kongsberg Satellite Services (ground communication networks and satellite data transmission technology).

-Currently preparing to establish satellite facilities in Germany and "build Europe's autonomous defense capabilities."
+Preparing to establish satellite facilities in Germany and build European autonomous defense capabilities.

-Currently, this German-French-Norwegian joint venture has publicly stated that "the surveillance, intelligence gathering, and targeting capabilities of sovereign states are the foundation for building a reliable deterrence mechanism."
-It aims to provide Europe with a sovereign satellite system for space-based intelligence collection, surveillance, and targeting as soon as possible.
+Currently, the German-Paris-Norwegian joint venture has publicly announced that the surveillance, intelligence gathering, and targeting capabilities of sovereign nations are fundamental to building a reliable deterrence mechanism.
+It is imperative to provide Europe with a sovereign satellite system for space-based intelligence collection, surveillance, and targeting as soon as possible.

-Europe may establish an independent space-based resource and system within the next - years.
-Based on current extensive data and references from U.S. sources, it is speculated that Europe indeed possesses abundant funding and technology.
-There is a high probability that it could achieve its foundational goals by - and become a key player in the global space-based resource and system landscape.
+Europe is likely to establish an independent space-based ISR resource and system within the next 5-10 years.
+Based on current numerous sources and references from U.S. materials, Europe indeed possesses abundant funding and technology.
+It is highly probable that by 2027-2029, Europe will achieve its foundational goals and become a key player in global space-based ISR resources and systems.

-Thus, at the crossroads of the "jungle era" where "force and war" can alter the status quo of nations, it is also the fortune of the Ukrainian people.
+Thus, at the crossroads of the jungle era where force and war can alter the current state of nations, it is also the fortune of the Ukrainians.

 On the day of the month, Ukraine attacked a Russian super arsenal, the Kostroma region's Neya missile and artillery plant, with the explosion's mushroom cloud captured from kilometers away.

-In a certain location in Ukraine, soldiers of the Security Service of Ukraine are operating the "Ocean Baby" drone.
+In a certain location in Ukraine, members of the Ukrainian Security Service are operating the Sea Baby unmanned aerial vehicle.

 III.
 Europe Continues to Increase Assistance to Ukraine to Enhance Drone Cooperative Combat Capabilities